YummyFran/YummyFran/README.md

 Here are some of the React projects I've worked on:

-1. [CatLand](https://yummyfran.github.io/catland/) - [Cat Land is a project that displays informations about different cat breeds.
-This was my first React project that uses React Router and API calls].
+1. [CatLand](https://yummyfran.github.io/catland/) - Cat Land is a project that displays informations about different cat breeds.
+This was my first React project that uses React Router and API calls.
-2. [iPlay](http://yummyfran.github.io/iPlay) - [iPlay is my clone version of the mobile application "WePlay".
-It uses Firebase Authentication and Firestore for user data handling].
+2. [iPlay](http://yummyfran.github.io/iPlay) - iPlay is my clone version of the mobile application "WePlay".
+It uses Firebase Authentication and Firestore for user data handling.
-3. [Tic Tac Toe AI](https://yummyfran.github.io/Tic-Tac-Toe---Isometric-UI/) - [This is pure JavaScript game I made years ago.
-It is just a normal tictactoe game with a 3D feels and an artificial intelligence].
+3. [Tic Tac Toe AI](https://yummyfran.github.io/Tic-Tac-Toe---Isometric-UI/) - This is pure JavaScript game I made years ago.
+It is just a normal tictactoe game with a 3D feels and an artificial intelligence.
-4. [Oishibot - GPT](https://github.com/YummyFran/oishibot-gtp4-powered-v2) - [A Node.js project that uses OpenAiAPI.
-It doesn't have much features as GPT does the thing].
+4. [Oishibot - GPT](https://github.com/YummyFran/oishibot-gtp4-powered-v2) - A Node.js project that uses OpenAiAPI.
+It doesn't have much features as GPT does the thing.

 Feel free to explore my repositories for more React-powered projects!